Creation of ultracold heteronuclear p-wave Feshbach molecules

+The absence of earlier bulk heteronuclear $p$-wave molecular samples likely reflects the stringent conditions required for their production.
+In a heteronuclear mixture, one must work at low enough temperature and with precise enough magnetic field control to resolve the narrow, split $p$-wave resonance structure, while maintaining sufficient interspecies overlap and phase-space density for detectable association.
+Moreover, the comparatively weak coupling between the open and closed channels of $p$-wave resonances can make MA inefficient, requiring slow magnetic field ramps while inelastic atom-molecule and molecule-molecule collisions can strongly limit the formation and survival of the FMs.
+The present work is enabled by improved control over these competing requirements.

-In this work, we present a detailed investigation of two closely spaced $p$-wave FRs in the $^{23}$Na and $^{87}$Rb Bose-Bose mixture~\cite{Wang2013}.
-We then study the MA process and successfully created pure $p$-wave NaRb FM bulk samples in either single or mixed $m_l$ states.
-We also observe that the pure $p$-wave NaRb FM samples can live long enough for collision studies and for transferring to the ground state.
-Our results provide the opportunity to unveil different loss behaviors, especially in lower dimensions~\cite{Pricoupenko2008,Peng2014,Zhou2017}, and offer a unique platform to explore novel few-body and many-body physics with high-partial wave interactions.
+We investigate two closely spaced $p$-wave FRs in the $^{23}$Na-$^{87}$Rb Bose-Bose mixture.
+Based on this characterization, we study the MA process and create bulk samples of $p$-wave NaRb FMs in either pure or mixed $m_l$ states.
+Here, $m_l$ represents the projection of the relative rotational angular momentum or partial wave $l$, which can be $\pm 1$ or 0 for $p$-wave scattering with $l = 1$.
+We also find that pure $p$-wave NaRb molecular samples can live long enough for collision studies and for transfer to the molecular ground state.
+Our results provide an opportunity to study loss behavior of heteronuclear $p$-wave molecules, especially in lower dimensions~\cite{Pricoupenko2008,Peng2014,Zhou2017}, and offer a platform for exploring few-body and many-body physics with high-partial-wave interactions.

-The two $p$-wave FRs used in this study were first observed in our previous work using ultracold thermal Na and Rb mixtures in their $\ket{F = 1,m_F = 1}$ hyperfine states, with a typical sample temperature $ T$ of about 1.8 $\mu\rm{K}$~\cite{Wang2013}.
-Here $F$ is the atomic hyperfine quantum number and $m_F$ is its projection onto the quantization axis defined by the magnetic field.
-Based on our coupled-channel calculation~\cite{Wang2013,Hutson2019}, the three resonance peaks near 284 G are assigned to the $m_f = 2$ manifold as $(m_f, m_l) = (2,-1\&0)$, and $(2, 1)$, with the first two peaks with $m_l = -1\, \& \,0$ near degenerate with each other; and the other two peaks near 285 G are assigned to the $m_f = 1$ manifold as (1, 1) and (1, 0).
-Here, $m_l$ represents the projection of the relative rotational angular momentum or partial wave $l$, which, for $p$-wave scattering with $l = 1$, can be $\pm 1$ or 0, and $m_f$ is the projection of the total hyperfine angular momentum in the closed channel.
+The two $p$-wave FRs used in this study were first observed in our previous work using ultracold thermal Na and Rb mixtures in their $\ket{F=1,m_F=1}$ hyperfine states, with a typical sample temperature $T$ of about $1.8~\mu\mathrm{K}$~\cite{Wang2013}.
+Based on coupled-channel calculations~\cite{Wang2013,Hutson2019}, the two features near $284~\mathrm{G}$ are assigned to the $m_f=2$ manifold as $(m_f,m_l)=(2,-1)$, $(2,0)$, and $(2,1)$, with the $m_l=-1$ and $m_l=0$ components nearly degenerate.
+Here, $m_f$ is the projection of the total hyperfine angular momentum in the closed channel.
+The other two features near $285~\mathrm{G}$ are assigned to the $m_f=1$ manifold as $(1,1)$ and $(1,0)$.
+Fig.~\ref{fig1}(a) shows the two-channel schematic and illustrates relative molecular energies associated with these FRs.